jmz3/Computer-Integrated-Surgery/README.md

-# cispa

-Template for CIS I programming assignments at Johns Hopkins.
-[Here](https://ciis.lcsr.jhu.edu/doku.php?id=courses:455-655:455-655) is the course page.

-You may need to modify this README to contain the proper urls for your repository.

-If you use this template or any of the code within for your project, please cite
+# Programming Assignments for CIS

+This is the repository for EN601.663 Computer Integrated Surgery @ Johns Hopkins University

+This repository is created and maintained by Jiaming "Jeremy" Zhang and CHongjun Yang.

 ```bibtex
 @misc{benjamindkilleen2022Sep,